ubiquitypress/hyku_addons/README.md

 Make sure you have a clean internal test app before doing the `git add`, otherwise Git will not add the submodule as it will consider it dirty.

-The tedious process that works is:
+The process is:
-+ Update the submodule with `git submodule update --remote`
+1. Update the submodule with `git submodule update --remote`
-+ Run `bundle exec rails g hyku_addons:install`
+2. Run `bundle exec rails g hyku_addons:install`
-+ Run the tests
+3. Run the tests
-+ When happy with it, running `git diff` should show the new revision number of the git submodule with `-dirty` in the end.
-This happens because if the files generated on the step before.
+4. When the tests pass, run `git diff` to see the new revision number of the submodule, which will be prefixed by "-dirty".
-+ `git restore` any changes into `spec/internal_test_hyku` and delete any new files added by the `hyku_addons:install` command.
+This happens because of additional files generated in step 2
+5. Some of the changes that `hyku_addons:install` makes are modifications of existing files instead and others are just new files.
+The modified files needs to be restored to their original state using `git restore`.
+The new ones need to be deleted.
-+ Running `git diff` should show the new revision number of the git submodule without any `-dirty` text in the end.
+6. Running `git diff` again should show the new submodule revision number without appending "-dirty" to the end.
-+ `git add spec/internal_test_hyku`
+7.`git add spec/internal_test_hyku`
-+ `git commit`
+8.`git commit`